 It needs to stop, and all of us need to work to curb the epidemic.
 But in order to do that, we have to understand how exactly we’re being distracted.

 What causes these distractions?
 Anything and everything from eating to spilling to (no joke) trying to read a book.
-Below are several of the most common causes.

 Talking and texting.
 People who use their cell phones to talk or text while driving are by far the most common reason for distracted driving accidents.
 In fact, the National Safety Council estimates that 26% of all car crashes involve cell phones.

 GPS.
 We’ve become dependent on GPS to get us from point A to point B while driving.
 For many, using it doesn’t even seem like a choice anymore – it’s just what you do.
 But setting up a GPS route while driving is just as dangerous as texting.
 And even simply taking your attention from the road to glance down at the directions can lead to disaster.
 If you are going to use GPS, make sure it is mounted where you can easily see it… then turn up the volume anyway so that you can listen to the directions instead of having to constantly look at the screen.

 Adjusting music or controls.
 Maybe you’re dying and you need to adjust the temperature.
 Or your child is yelling at you from the back seat to put on his music.
 Or the radio is just too darn loud.
 It may seem like a small thing to push a button or two, but it divides your attention – especially if you have to look away to do it.
 Small or not, it can be the difference between getting in an accident and having a smooth trip.